Sizing up nonprofits for your charitable donations

 • A nonprofit cemetery company if the funds are irrevocably dedicated to the perpetual care of the cemetery as a whole and not a particular lot or mausoleum crypt

 You may also want to perform additional research before making contributions to a nonprofit to ensure the organization is managing its financial resources wisely.
-The following publications may contain valuable information:
+The following resources may contain valuable information:

 • Annual reports — These reports provide an overview of an organization’s mission, programs, and impact.
 Reports typically include a summary of recent accomplishments, as well as financial details, charts, graphs, and other relevant data.